South Bend Cubs Announce 2022 Opening Night Schedule of Events, First Homestand of the Season

 Saturday, April 9, Quad Cities River Bandits, 4:05 p.m.

-Spin to Win Saturday: Nine lucky fans will have the opportunity to spin a prize wheel that will land on one of six amazing prizes, including a PS5, Xbox One, 50" TV, or iPad.
+- Spin to Win Saturday: Nine lucky fans will have the opportunity to spin a prize wheel that will land on one of six amazing prizes, including a 50" TV or iPad.
 Fans ages 18 and older are eligible to register and must be present at the game to win.

 Sunday, April 10, Quad Cities River Bandits, 2:05 p.m.